Piply Logo

 For every formula, write down the 1-2 key concepts it connects.

-Example: F = ma is not just a string of symbols.
+Example: F = ma is more than a string of symbols.
 It's the relationship between force, mass, and acceleration.
 Connect the formula to the concept, and you've locked in understanding.

 3. Teach it to someone (or something)

-If you cannot explain why a formula works, you do not actually know it.
+If you can't explain why a formula works, you don't actually know it.

-Explaining forces you to retrieve the logic, not just the string.
+Explaining forces you to retrieve the logic, more than the string.
 This is active recall applied to formula learning.

 The Simple Rule

-If you cannot derive the formula from scratch with your notes closed, you have not learned it yet.
+If you can't derive the formula from scratch with your notes closed, you've not learned it yet.

 Memorize after you understand.
 Not before.